To help diagnose anaphylaxis, mastocytosis (too many mast cells), or mast cell activation

 A blood sample drawn from a vein in your arm

-None, but timing of the sample soon after the beginning of symptoms can be important.
+No test preparation is needed, but timing of the sample soon after the beginning of symptoms can be important.
+Talk to your healthcare practitioner about sample timing.

 Tryptase is an enzyme that is released, along with histamine and other chemicals, from mast cells when they are activated as part of a normal immune response as well as in allergic (hypersensitivity) responses.
 This test measures the amount of tryptase in the blood.